 Career training programs can be a great option because they generally take less time to complete than a traditional 2- or 4-year degree.
 Some take as little as six months.
 In some cases, you may earn an initial certificate, followed by on-the-job training through an apprenticeship for a year or more.

 Enrolling in a career training program can allow you to try out a career and see if it’s the right fit for you long term.
 Once you start earning money, you could also work and pursue a 2- or 4-year degree part time, if you wanted—and many students do.
-Higher Ambitions shows that 44% of students planning for career training expect to eventually earn a traditional degree (11% an Associate’s degree, 16% a Bachelor’s degree, and 12% a Master’s degree or beyond).
+Higher Ambitions found that 44% of students planning for career training expect to eventually earn a traditional degree like an Associate’s (11%), Bachelor’s (16%), or Master’s degree and beyond (12%).

 How do I pay for a career training program?